Community for private sperm donation, co-parenting and home insemination – respectful, direct and discreet.

 These frameworks help answer which state can act and how orders can be enforced.
 They do not write your parenting plan for you.
 If you need an agreement that may be filed and enforced across state lines, many families benefit from a short consult with a licensed family-law attorney in the likely home-base state to check terminology, relocation rules, and enforceability.

-When professional advice is worth it
+When professional advice is worth it?

 Many families draft a workable agreement and then pay for a short legal review for enforceability in the likely home-base state.
 That often costs less than fixing problems after a move, a new partner situation, or a breakdown in cooperation.